form-js/forms.js/docs/v1/pasword-field.md

 ### Validation and validation message

 Validation can be defined by the `validation` option inside the field options.
 It accepts function that returns `true` if the field is validated correctly or validation message `string` if there is an validation error.
 Field `value` and `required` attribute and form `data` are passed into the function.
+You can also create a custom validation errors render function and pass it to option `renderValidationError`.

 ```js
 validation: (value: FieldValue, data: FormData, required: boolean) => true | string;